Skip to main content

 Head to Middleton’s for a menu packed with delicious dishes

-Before heading home, we think a meal at Middletons is well justified!
-This welcoming restaurant is perfect for a late lunch.
-With a menu that includes delicious grilled meats, juicy burgers, modern seafood dishes and indulgent desserts, you’ll be spoilt for choice.
+Before heading home, we think a , we think a late lunch is well justified!
+Middletons is a welcoming restaurant boasting a menu that includes delicious grilled meats, juicy burgers, modern seafood dishes and indulgent desserts.
+You’ll be spoilt for choice.
 And on a Sunday, it’s got to be a roast with all the trimmings, right?

 If one night isn’t enough, you can’t go wrong with a night in the surrounding Norfolk countryside too!
-Or head to our breathtaking coastline with a stay at The Victoria’s scandi-inspired shepherd huts on Holkham Estate.
+Or head to our breathtaking coastline with a stay at The Victoria’s Scandi-inspired shepherd huts on Holkham Estate (35 miles, a 1-hour drive northwest).